mshabunin/opencv/doc/tutorials/introduction/general_install/general_install.markdown

 @tableofcontents

+There are two ways of installing OpenCV on your machine: download prebuilt version for your platform or compile from sources.

 # Prebuilt version {#tutorial_general_install_prebuilt}

-In most cases there can be found prebuilt version of OpenCV that will meet your needs.
+In many cases one can find prebuilt version of OpenCV that will meet their needs.

 ## Packages by OpenCV core team  {#tutorial_general_install_prebuilt_core}